NethermindEth/Forta-Agents/GMX-Bots/Detect-many-opening/README.md

-# Detects Many Position Openings From An Account Within A Time-frame.
+# Detects Many Position Openings From An Account Within A Time-Frame.

 ## Description

-Returns a finding for every time an account open many position in a certain amount of time .
+Returns a finding for every time an account open many positions in a certain amount of time.

 ## Supported Chains